r4j4h/jspackager-test/docs/concretes/at-annotation-dependency-resolver.md

-Given a filename, parses the file line by line to suss out annotations which are converted into a list of dependencies and followed with this process recursively, ending in a set of file paths.
+Given configuration of what annotations to look for and how to handle them When resolving a filename then it parses the file line by line searching for annotations which are extracted into a list of dependencies and parses each dependency in this way recursively and it finishes this process with a set of file paths each with some metadata annotations.